 This resulting focus and cohesiveness can help you when you are reading a longer piece of narration for a job and want to nail the read in as few takes as possible.

 The spoken word is also powerful.
 It conveys so much more than what can be contained on a page.
 Instead of just hearing what a collection of words sounds like in your head, when those words are spoken aloud, you enter into the realm of performance and deeper engagement.
 This world you’ve stepped into is girded by the potency of words.
 Reading aloud gives you a greater appreciation for the role each word plays and its placement in context.

 After all, the written word is usually present in the absence of its author.
 Think of letters sent by couriers in ancient times.
 The letters didn’t just carry information for one person to read alone and in their head, but many letters were sent with the express intent that they be shared and read aloud to an audience.

 The spoken word helps to not just focus the speaker, but to put the words in focus.

 Ever come across a word in a script that you are unsure how to pronounce?
 Reading aloud more often can help you become familiar with unfamiliar words.
 Saying something in context aloud is very powerful.

 In addition to increasing your spoken word vocabulary, you also gain the joy of discovering the melody of words you have never spoken before.
 There’s more to words than their definitions, after all.
 Words are often strung together because they sound lovely when ordered a certain way.
-The hearing of a new word is like a discovery.
-Like you’ve unearthed a precious jewel.
+Hearing a new word is like a discovery, as if you’ve unearthed a precious jewel.
 New words destined for your vocabulary are just waiting to be found, but you’ve got to seek them out.